santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -ThrottleLimit

 Specifies the number of script blocks that are invoked in parallel.

-Input objects are blocked until the running script block count falls below the `ThrottleLimit`.
+Input objects are blocked until the running script block count falls below the ThrottleLimit.
+__The default value is 5__.

 ```yaml
 Type: Int32